Overview

 ITS Information Technology Security Standard

-This standard details specific requirements that must be employed to support the George Mason University's Information Security Policy.
-These requirements are categorized in eighteen (18) Control Family Standards drawn from NIST Special Publication (SP) 500-53.
-Some controls are required only for particular classes of systems and/or data.
-System administrators are responsible for complying with the control requirements that are specified for the sensitivity level of systems they maintain.
-Questions regarding applicability, implementation, or exemption requests should be referred to the Information Technology Security Office.
+This standard details specific requirements that must be employed to support George Mason’s policies.
+These requirements are categorized into sixteen (16) Control Family Standards drawn from NIST Special Publication (SP) 500-53 Revision 5.
+Some controls and enhancements are required only for particular classes of systems and/or data.
+System administrators are responsible for complying with the control requirements that are specified for the categorization and sensitivity level of the systems they maintain.
+Questions regarding applicability, implementation, or exemption requests should be referred to the Information Technology Security Office or the IT Risk and Compliance Office.

 Password Complexity Standard

-The purpose of this standard is to define the user password requirements or electronic access to George Mason University's workstations and systems.
-This standard applies to every faculty memeber, staff member, student, temporary employee, contractor, outside vendor, or visitor to campus (i.e., user) that authenticates to university-owned systems or devices.
+The purpose of this standard is to define the user password requirements or electronic access to George Mason’s workstations and systems.
+This standard applies to every faculty member, staff member, student, temporary employee, contractor, outside vendor, or visitor to campus (i.e., user) that authenticates to university-owned systems or devices.

 Remote Access User Standard

-The purpose of this standard is to define the user's requirements for connecting to George Mason University's network from any host.
+The purpose of this standard is to define the user’s requirements for connecting to George Mason’s network from any host.

 Remote Access Device Standard

-George Mason University's Information Technology Services (ITS) maintains a Virtual Private Network (VPN) system that supports off-campus access to internal university networks and hosts.
+George Mason’s ITS maintains a Virtual Private Network (VPN) system that supports off-campus access to internal university networks and hosts.
 All remote access gateway devices need to meet the requirements listed in this standard.

 Media Sanitization Procedure

-This procedure provides detailed instructions for the permanent removal and verification of the removal of data from Mason-owned electronic devices.
-This applies to all university departments and offices at all George Mason University locations that are planning to release for reuse Mason-owned electronic devices.
+This procedure provides detailed instructions for the permanent removal and verification of the removal of data from George Mason-owned electronic devices.
+This applies to all university departments and offices at all George Mason locations that are planning to release for reuse George Mason-owned electronic devices.